 Diabetes upsets the lipid profile of the experimental animals, increasing the TCH, LDL, TRIG and VLDL while reducing HDL.
 The reports of Ebaid et al. (2019) were in agreement with the results obtained in our study.
 Insulin resistance and insulin deficiency observed in type 2 diabetic patients are likely to contribute to these lipid changes, as insulin functions in regulating lipid metabolism, a significant factor for the risk of cardiovascular diseases (Bruno, 2015).
-Several studies have established the fact that increased hyperlipidaemia increases lipid peroxidation and reduces the hepatic antioxidant defence mechanism in rats fed with high cholesterol diet for 30 days (Oh et al., 2006; Kumar et al., 2007).
+Several studies have established the fact that increased hyperlipidaemia increases lipid peroxidation and reduces the hepatic antioxidant defense mechanism in rats fed with high cholesterol diet for 30 days (Oh et al., 2006; Kumar et al., 2007).
 There was a significant (p<0.05) decrease in the serum total cholesterol, triglyceride, LDL, and VLDL level of the group of rats treated with ethanol extracts of a combination of V. amygdalina and Z. officinale compared with the diabetic-untreated rats.
 In a research study conducted by Adekunle et al. (2016) in other to determine the hypoglycemic, antihyperglycemic, antihyperlipidemic and antioxidative properties of 2 different doses of A. indica (100 and 200 mg/kg) in comparison with glibenclamide (a reference drug), the researchers reported a significantly (p<0.05) reduction in total cholesterol, triglyceride and LDL-cholesterol concentrations when compared with corresponding values in the untreated diabetic groups after 21 days.
 The HDL cholesterol concentration of the extract-treated groups maintained a close level with that of normal non-diabetic rats.
 The increased HDL-cholesterol facilitates the transport of triglyceride cholesterol from serum to liver through reverse cholesterol transport, where it is catabolized and excreted.
 HDL-cholesterol transports cholesterol from peripheral tissues to the liver for catabolism, causing a significant reduction in TCHOL, TRIG, and VLDL-cholesterol, (Srinivasan-Rao and Saileela, 2013).
 It also exhibits antioxidative and anti-inflammatory capacities (Femlak et al., 2017).

 In like manner the major indicators for assessment of liver function, (AST, ALT, ALP and bilirubin) were all increased indicating serious perturbation of the liver (Figure 8-12).
 The liver is highly susceptible to oxidative reactions as it is the main centre of detoxification of most of the substances in the body including xenobiotics.
 Induction of diabetes using alloxan which caused a significant increase in serum markers of liver function (aspartate aminotransferase, alanine aminotransferase,